ThorpeJosh/smart-gate/README.md

 ## To-do list
 ### Phase 1
+* Move gate class out of the main module (into a gate.py module)
 * Collision detection on closing (Immediately reopen)
 * Log warning and critical battery voltages
 * Modes (normal_home, normal_away, lock_open, lock_close).
 Home and away modes are same for now